emaadmanzoor/sicp-workbook/README.md

 =============

-This repository contains Clojure code for the non-trivial exercises and examples in the computer science classic [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/full-text/book/book.html), Abelson, Sussman and Sussman, MIT Press (1996).
+This repository contains Clojure code for the exercises and examples in the computer science classic [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/full-text/book/book.html), Abelson, Sussman and Sussman, MIT Press (1996).

 ## Contents

-### Exercises

    1. **cube-root.clj**: Solution for exercise 1.8, finding the cube
                          root of a number using Newton's method.